CardForest/master-class/docs/serialization.md

 );
 ```

-It can also be overriden in the constructor
+It can also be overridden in the constructor

 ```js
 assert.deepEqual(